MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-online.md

 # Business Central Online Security

 This section helps you understand and improve the security of your Dynamics 365 Business Central tenant.
-In the links below you will find information, guidance and recommended practices related to authentication, data encryption and safely integrating with other services.
-You will also find information on Business Central’s certifications and regulatory compliance.
+In the links below you'll find information, guidance, and recommended practices related to authentication, data encryption, and safely integrating with other services.
+You'll also find information on Business Central certifications and regulatory compliance.<!--note from editor: Via MWSG, no possessive with product names.-->

 ## Authentication